MarkFlow

 LLM Processing Pipeline

-• Better context retention: Headers act as memory anchors in long documents
+• Context retention: Headings act as anchors in long documents.

 Format Comparison